Colin Finck ha scritto:

 WHY and WHERE

-Since we share the code for some libraries for host
+Since we share the code for some libraries for host and target components, we consequently mix target headers and host code.

 What host modules include target headers?